heptarch/heptarch.github.io/drafts/tarkovsky.md

 </p>

-After two aimless weeks in Via di San Niccolò, two weeks of perfume, *branca menta*, and sunset rambles through Florence, a door would open I set to work the next morning.
+After two aimless weeks in Via di San Niccolò, two weeks of perfume, *branca menta*, and sunset rambles through Florence, a door would open.
+I set to work the next morning.

 <figure>